SimpleSoftwareIO/simple-sms/README.md

 | USA | Virgin Mobile | virginmobile | Yes | Yes | No |
 | USA | T-Mobile | tmobile | Yes | Yes | No |

->We will be adding more carriers from around the world once we find testers.
+>We will be adding more carriers from around the world after we find testers.

 >Careful!
 Not all wireless carriors support e-mail gateways around the world.